 - Biologic License Application (BLA).

-- In United States the sponsor should submit an investigational new drug application (IND) for the FDA review and authorization
+- In the United States, the sponsor should submit an investigational new drug application (IND) for the FDA review and authorization.

 - Whether an IND is required to conduct an investigation of a drug to be marketed primarily depends on the intent of the investigation and the degree of risk associated with the use of the drug in the investigation.